Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 Step 4: If there’s no relevant information on this optimum machine, files are obtained from a different machine in the CDN network.

-Step 5: If the requested content isn’t available or stale in other CDNs, the platform will make an origin server request.
-This request stores the newly requested content for future use.
+Step 5: In case the requested content is not available or even stale in other CDNs on the platform, an origin server request will be made to store this newly requested content for future requests.

 • Caching Mechanism: This caching mechanism entails storing frequently accessed content on edge servers to reduce latency and improve load time performance.
 Various caching strategies, such as time-based caching and event-based caching, are employed for efficient storage of cached data.